dlcs/protagonist/docs/delivery-channel-switchover/index.md

 Make a file policy
 Set up all the defaults

-Demonstrate that this all works as expected for use of the NEW `"deliveryChannels": [...]` => `DeliveryChannels` API

-Step n+2
+### QUESTION

+> Are we able to support both old and new models?
+Maintain existing behaviour for wcDeliveryChannels, IOP and ThumbPolicy alongside the emerging new work?

+Does that make it easier or harder?

+The old 2023 delivery channel behaviour is kept, Engine uses it throughout this work.

 At the DLCS API level, convert incoming `OldDeliveryChannels`, `ImageOptimisationPolicy` and `ThumbnailPolicy` setter calls (from Wellcome) into equivalent new Delivery Channel resources, and convert the getters.
 This means we are no longer using the `OldDeliveryChannels` internally; strip all that code out.

-API, Engine, Orchestrator all use the full new DeliveryChannels as per docs, but the API will translate the incming settings from Wellcome into their new equivalents, and emulate the old properties (ish)
+API, Engine, Orchestrator all use the full **new DeliveryChannels as per docs**, but the API will translate the incoming old property settings from Wellcome into their new equivalents, and emulate the old properties. **Is that actually possible?**

-(This can't be just simple getter and setter interception as there are three fields that need to be evaluated together; has to happen on persistence.)
+_This can't be just simple getter and setter interception as there are three fields that need to be evaluated together; has to happen on persistence._

-I think all normal IOP and Thumbpolicy on assets is going to be `null` anyway so this shouldn't be too complicated.
+However, apart from `use-original` all normal IOP and ThumbnailPolicy on assets is going to be `null` anyway, and we could reject anything that isn't for a short time.

+## Step n+1 - Run Wellcome `develop` on DDS stage against Protagonist calling new deliveryChannels

+This should be demonstrated to produce the same results as the "emulated" version.

+## Step n+2 - Deploy DDS develop to production

+## Step n+3 - Remove "emulation" and old properties